viewsdevelop/viewsdevelop/README.md

 The application is designed with a user-friendly interface and includes a search feature to enhance the user experience, allowing for easy tracking of specific items in the to-do list.

-Moreover, I have ensured that the application is fully responsive to cater to the diverse screen sizes of desktops and mobile devices, thereby reaching a wider audience and providing them with a reliable productivity tool irrespective of their device preference.
+Moreover, I've ensured that the application is fully responsive to cater to the diverse screen sizes of desktops and mobile devices, thereby reaching a wider audience and providing them with a reliable productivity tool irrespective of their device preference.

 Through ToDo+, I've honed my skills in React, explored new libraries and tools, and deepened my understanding of responsive design principles.